oliverlee/phobos/projects/limtoc/README.md

  - steer angle [rad]

 A virtual torsional spring with spring constant k = 3.14 N-m/rad is used to generate the kollmorgen commanded motor torque.
+Values are transmitted over serial synchronously.
+The project will run only if data is being read from the serial port and if disconnected, the torque command will be held at the most recent value.